 Start-ups need a great idea or business proposition to succeed, but they also need top talent.
 Attracting talent to an exciting new enterprise is one thing, but convincing the best and brightest to stick around for the long run is another matter entirely.
 Private companies can provide this in many ways, but two prominent forms are stock options and grants of restricted stock.

 Stock options give the employee the right to purchase corporate stock at a fixed stock price at some point in the future.
-Stock options that have reached their vesting date, therefore, deemed fully vested, are exercisable immediately.
-Unvested options will vest over time or upon reaching certain performance benchmarks, creating additional incentives for the employee to stay at the company and maximize performance.
+Stock options that have reached their vesting date, therefore, deemed fully vested in accordance with a vesting schedule, are exercisable immediately.
+Unvested options will vest over time or upon reaching certain performance benchmarks specified in the vesting schedule, creating additional incentives for the employee to stay at the company and maximize performance.

 There are two types of stock options: